Axolotl Care Hub Axolotl Care Hub The Complete Guide

 If you notice signs of gill deterioration, take these steps in order:

-1. Test water parameters: Ammonia and nitrite should both read 0.
-Elevated levels require immediate water changes.
+1. Test water parameters: Ammonia and nitrite should both read 0 in a stable cycled tank.
+Elevated levels require correction.

 2. Check temperature: Verify it falls within the 16-20°C safe range using axolotl water temperature guidelines.